elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 Anaconda provides an installation of Python in your system, but you don't usually directly interact with Anaconda to write Python.
 You will use specific editor tools to write Python, and those tools are connected (in a variety of ways) to your installation of Python.
 Thus, those tools will launch Python and execute the code.
 So the installation of Anaconda is necessary, even if it doesn't look like you'll be using it.

-You'll start interacting with Anaconda more directly once you need to start doing more advanced envirionment managment, and is the subject for many tutorials and documentation that is not necesary to repeat here.
+You'll start interacting with Anaconda more directly once you need to start doing more advanced environment management, and is the subject for many tutorials and documentation that is not necessary to repeat here.

 ## Step 2:  Pick an IDE and install it